Priyanka-Dongre1992/cat-dog-detection/README.md

 4. **Model Deployment**:
    - Use the trained model for real-time detection of cats and dogs in images and videos.

+# Test the model
+!python detect.py --weights runs/train/exp/weights/best.pt --img 416 --conf 0.1 --source {dataset.location}/test/images
+!python detect.py --weights runs/train/exp/weights/best.pt --img 416 --conf 0.1 --source /content/cat1.jpg

+#  Applications
+Pet monitoring systems.
+Animal behavior studies.
+Security systems to detect pets in restricted areas.

+# Future Scope
+Expanding the model to detect other animals.
+Improving the model's accuracy with more diverse datasets.
+Integrating the model into mobile and IoT devices for real-time applications.

+# Conclusion
+This project demonstrates the effectiveness of YOLOv5 in detecting cats and dogs in images.
+The trained model achieves high accuracy and can be used in various applications, from pet monitoring to security systems.
+Future work will focus on expanding the model's capabilities and improving its performance.

+# References
+YOLOv5 GitHub Repository
+Relevant research papers and articles on object detection and YOLOv5.
 ## Installation

 ```bash
 # Clone YOLOv5 repository
 !git clone https://github.com/ultralytics/yolov5